dagger/dagger/docs/v0.3/sdk/cue/core-concepts/1247-dagger-fs.md

 ## Mounting host `#FS` to container (`#FS` perspective)

-Filesystems are not just shared between actions, they can also be shared between the host (e.g. dev/CI machine) and the Dagger-Classic runtime:
+Filesystems are not just shared between actions, they can also be shared between the host (e.g. dev/CI machine) and the Dagger Engine:

 ![dagger client api](/img/core-concepts/fs/dagger-client-api-fs.png)